-You can set the fee of your outgoing transaction by tapping the three dots on the top right hand side of the Slide to Confirm screen.
+You can set the fee of your outgoing transaction by tapping the Fee field at the Slide to Confirm screen.
 After doing so, you will select Change Mining Fee, and choose a low, standard, high, or custom fee.

 If your outgoing transaction has been pending for a long time there's a chance it was dropped by the network.
 You can check its status by looking it up on a block explorer (tap on the transaction in your history > View advanced transaction data > Show in Block Explorer).
 If the block explorer finds your transaction, that means it's still waiting to be confirmed and you'll need to wait longer.
 If the block explorer can't find your transaction, that means it has been dropped.
-To resolve, tap on the three dot menu to the right of your wallet on the main screen and then tap Resync.
+To resolve, tap and hold on the wallet from the wallets list screen and then tap Resync.

 Did you find it helpful?Send feedback